eatmoarrice/cs-mail-doc/doc/server/04_design_database.md

   module.exports = Message;
   ```

   You can see that we have `isDeleted` flag which has a boolean value.
-The idea is we will not permanently delete the blog.
-If user want to delete a blog, we turn the `isDeleted` value to `true`.
+The idea is we will not permanently delete the message.
+If user want to delete a message, we turn the `isDeleted` value to `true`.
 It's quite common to keep the "important" data like this example.

-  Then when user browse blogs, we only return blogs with `isDeleted` is `false`.
-To automate that we integrate a mongoose plugin for the Blog schema:
+  Then when user browse messages, we only return messages with `isDeleted` is `false`.
+To automate that we integrate a mongoose plugin for the message schema:

 - Create `models/User.js`: